isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 title: Grants
 permalink: /gov-assist/grants/
 third_nav_title: Government Assistance
----

-## List of Grants

-#### 3R Fund

-The 3R Fund supports companies and organisations registered in Singapore to implement programmes and initiatives to minimise solid waste.
+third_nav_title: Government Assistance
+accordion-new:
+  - title: 2-Stage Innovation Grant (iGrant)
+    content:  |
+      Building and construction companies can receive up to 70% support to conduct fast track, Proof-of-Concept (POC) type of R&D projects for subsequent quick deployment in a fast moving Built Environment.

-<a href="https://www.nea.gov.sg/programmes-grants/grants-and-awards/3r-fund" target="_blank">Find out more</a>
+      <a href="https://www1.bca.gov.sg/buildsg/buildsg-transformation-fund/2-stage-innovation-grant" target="_blank">Find Out More</a>
+      <br><br>

-#### Accessibility Fund
+  - title: Accessibility Fund
+    content:  |
       Building owners can receive up to 80% support for upgrading their existing buildings with essential accessibility features.

-<a href="https://www1.bca.gov.sg/buildsg/universal-design/accessibility-fund" target="_blank">Find out more</a>
+      <a href="https://www1.bca.gov.sg/buildsg/universal-design/accessibility-fund" target="_blank">Find Out More</a>
+      <br><br>

-#### Agriculture Productivity Fund (APF)
+  - title: Agriculture Productivity Fund (APF)
+    content:  |
       The APF supports local farmers in their efforts to expand production capability, boost yield and raise productivity.
 The APF is available for food farms with valid SFA farm licence.

-<a href="https://www.sfa.gov.sg/food-farming/funding-schemes/agriculture-productivity-food" target="_blank">Find out more</a>
+      <a href="https://www.sfa.gov.sg/food-farming/funding-schemes/agriculture-productivity-food" target="_blank">Find Out More</a>
+      <br><br>

-#### Artificial Intelligence and Data Analytics (AIDA) Grant
+  - title: Artificial Intelligence and Data Analytics (AIDA) Grant
+    content:  |

-The AIDA grant supports projects that demonstrate adoption of AI & DA techniques that achieve business objectives of strategy & decision making with workforce impact, as well as applied research projects in AI and DA for Singapore's financial sector.
+      AIDA supports projects that demonstrate adoption of artificial intelligence (AI) and data analytics (DA) techniques that achieve business objectives of strategy and decision making with workforce impact, as well as applied research projects in AI and DA for Singapore's financial sector.

-<a href="https://www.mas.gov.sg/schemes-and-initiatives/Artificial-Intelligence-and-Data-Analytics-AIDA-Grant" target="_blank">Find out more</a>
+      <a href="https://www.sfa.gov.sg/food-farming/funding-schemes/agriculture-productivity-food" target="_blank">Find Out More</a>
+      <br><br>

-#### Asian Financial Leaders Scheme (AFLS)
+  - title: Asian Financial Leaders Scheme (AFLS)
+    content:  |

-The AFLS initiative helps FIs defray part of the costs incurred in sending promising C-1/C-2 Singaporean finance professionals on eligible leadership programmes.
+      AFLS helps financial institutes defray part of the costs of sending promising C-1/C-2 Singaporean finance professionals on eligible leadership programmes.

-<a href="https://www.mas.gov.sg/schemes-and-initiatives/asian-financial-leaders-scheme" target="_blank">Find out more</a>
+      <a href="https://www.mas.gov.sg/schemes-and-initiatives/asian-financial-leaders-scheme" target="_blank">Find Out More</a>
+      <br><br>

-#### Aviation Development Fund (ADF)
+  - title: Aviation Development Fund (ADF)
+    content:  |

-The Aviation Development Fund (ADF) supports the development and growth of the aviation industry in Singapore, with focus on raising airport productivity, building capabilities, and developing manpower.
+      The ADF supports the development and growth of the aviation industry in Singapore, with a focus on raising airport productivity, building capabilities, and developing manpower.

-<a href="https://www.caas.gov.sg/who-we-are/areas-of-responsibility/developing-the-industry/aviation-development-fund" target="_blank">Find out more</a>
+      <a href="https://www.mas.gov.sg/schemes-and-initiatives/asian-financial-leaders-scheme" target="_blank">Find Out More</a>
+      <br><br>

-#### Business Events in Singapore (BEiS)
+  - title: Business Events in Singapore (BEiS)
+    content:  |

-The BEiS scheme seeks to encourage the business events industry to anchor and grow quality events as well as catalyse the innovation of new content.
+      BEiS seeks to encourage the business events industry to anchor and grow quality events as well as catalyse the innovation of new content.

+      <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/business-events-in-singapore-beis.html" target="_blank">Find Out More</a>
+      <br><br>

+  - title: Business Improvement Fund (BIF)
+    content:  |
+      BIF aims to encourage technology innovation and adoption, redesign of business model and processes in the tourism sector to improve productivity and competitiveness.

-<a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/business-events-in-singapore-beis.html" target="_blank">Find out more</a>
+      <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/business-events-in-singapore-beis.html" target="_blank">Find Out More</a>
+      <br><br>
+---

+#### Here are the grants currently available:

+{% include accordion-new.html %}

 #### Business Improvement Fund (BIF)

 The BIF aims to encourage technology innovation and adoption, redesign of business model and processes in the tourism sector to improve productivity and competitiveness.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/business-improvement-fund-bif.html" target="_blank">Find out more</a>